xHadesvn/Personal-Blog/about.md

 feature-img: "img/sample_feature_img_2.png"
 ---

 I’m Du Van Nguyen (xHadesvn), 21 years old.
 I am a sophomore of FPT University Viet Nam and my major is Software Engineering.
 I’m interested in Web Developing, Software Development, Cloud and Infomation Assurance.
-And current work, Technical Evangelist at Microsoft Viet Nam.
+And current work, Technical Evangelist at Microsoft Student Partner Viet Nam.

 I am capable of Teamwork, Critical Thinking and Self - Researching.
 I had a 6 - year experience working freelancer such as develop website, code software.
 Besides, I also interested in “Start-up” related to Technology and Software.